Before birth was existence. You’ll call it pre-existence. I won’t: Such is the nature of this argument.

 And yet – Rick – feeling his own congregational experience (perhaps recognizing being at a place of regression) begins to feel something primal from within, a feeling that’s beyond anxiety: The feeling of shame.

-There’s this fucking agonizing vulnerability, a lack of dare, and a feeling of total worthlessness.
+There’s this fucking agonizing vulnerability, a lack of daring, and a feeling of total worthlessness.

 Somehow the shame Rick felt when he was young slipped right back in. …The Fuck!